oscar-barlow/java-quickstart/1-basics/ReadMe.md

 * flagging errors or things that your code that could be improved
 * Suggesting methods to you and showing you what parameters they take

-I strongly suggest you download IntelliJ for your machine, and use it through the rest of this course.
+I strongly suggest you download IntelliJ IDEA to your machine, and use it through the rest of this course.

 ## Compilation